Customized hands-on experiences are a signature of our program.

 Deadlines to set up an Internship Course:

-Please contact Dr. Strakovsky and Dr. Gonzalez before these dates in order to confirm your for-credit internship course number.
+Please contact Dr. Strakovsky by these dates in order to confirm your for-credit internship course number.
 Internships must be confirmed with all members of your faculty advising team in advance.

 Selected Local Partners and Collaborators: